accelerant-dev/comprehensive-rust/src/unsafe-deep-dive/unsafe-deep-dive-draft.md

 - The next few slides will look at unsafe from a different perspective
 - Rather than looking at the syntax, we'll think about:
-  - motivations for using the unsafe keyword
+  - The motivations for using unsafe
-  - the hazards that exist
+  - The hazards that unsafe introduces
-  - what those hazards imply for teams writing software using it
+  - What those hazards imply for teams writing software using it

 </details>